tonyamart/formulas_maps/scr/01_geodata_directions.md

-What I see here: ok basically city-city is a universal thing; mountain to mountain is probably strictly a Czech thing (see below); river-river is interestingly more like a long distance thing, than sth else.
+What I see here: ok basically city-city is a universal thing; mountain to mountain is probably strictly a Czech thing (see below); river-river is interestingly more like a long-distance thing, than sth else.

 Overall rank cor is not very bad, but ofc some things are really only about long distances (everything with continents) and some are only